sponsorkit/stripe-onboarder/README.md

 Onboarding accounts with the [`card_payments`](https://stripe.com/docs/api/accounts/object#account_object-capabilities-card_payments) and [`transfers`](https://stripe.com/docs/api/accounts/object#account_object-capabilities-transfers) capabilities are supported.
 Please open an [issue](https://github.com/kgajera/stripe-onboarder/issues/new) if the onboarder is not working with your account's requested capabilities.

+## Captchas
+Stripe started using captchas in their onboarding flow, which sometimes makes this program not work.
+Please contact their [developer Discord](https://stripe.com/go/developer-chat) and share your opinion on this.
+It is problematic that we can't programmatically test our Stripe Connect integration end-to-end, in their test environment.

 ## Installation

 Install the package with: